|(a) Approval process. The department may approve an

 (4) Placement of questions.
 At least one personal validation

-question shall appear in each major unit or section, not including
+question must appear in each major unit or section, not including

 (5) Exclusion from the course.
-The ADM shall exclude
+The ADM must be constructed

-the student from the program after the student has incorrectly answered
+to exclude the student from the course after the student has incorrectly

 (6) Correction of answer.
-The school may correct an
+The driving safety provider

-answer to a personal validation question for a student who inadvertently
+may correct an answer to a personal validation question for a student

-missed a personal validation question drawn from a third-party database.
+who inadvertently missed a personal validation question.
+In such a

-In such a case, the student record shall include a record of both
+case, the student record must include a record of both answers and

-answers and an explanation of the reasons that the school corrected
+an explanation of the reasons that the provider corrected the answer.

 (7) Student affidavits.
-A student enrolled in a program
+A student for whom third-party

 database information is available from fewer than two databases (for